karakun/karakun.github.io/_posts/2019-01-09-integration-docker.md

 When writing software that is based on [JavaEE / JakartaEE](https://jakarta.ee) you have one big benefit:
 All APIs are specified and therefore your software will run on any application server 🙂

-Sadly the reality is different.
+Unfortunately, real life is different.
 While the introduction is true for most of all use cases, there are still some pitfalls.
 Since all application servers like [TomEE](http://tomee.apache.org), [Wildfly](http://www.wildfly.org) or [Payara](https://www.payara.fish) are developed by humans, they all have bugs.
 But I do not want to say that they are not usable.
 Too be true the big players are really stable and flexible.
 But sometimes you will find some behavior that is different in one application compared to others.
-If you write an application this is not that important as you normally will run your it only on a single application server.
+If you write an application which is not that important you will normally run your it only on a single application server.
 It won't make sense to test your application on Wildfly and use TomEE in production.
-But if you want to develop a library or a framework that depends on the JavaEE specification and should be usable with any application server it really makes sense to test your code on as often as you can.
+But if you want to develop a library or a framework that depends on the JavaEE specification and should be usable with any application server it really makes sense to test your code as often as you can.
 This post will give you an overview how you can achieve this goal by using [Docker](https://www.docker.com).

 ## How to write tests for an enterprise library